felexmelesse/Disco/README.md

 Having said that, here is how you set up the code:

-This code is parallel, and uses mpich2.
-The code should compile so long as "mpicc" works.
-If you don't have MPI, it is straightforward to get.
-Look for "mpich2" using macports or homebrew.
+This code is parallel and uses the MPI library.
+It has been run using the MPICH2, OpenMPI, and Intel MPI implementations amongst others.
+For testing/debugging purposes it may be compiled in a pure serial mode, completely independent of MPI, but performance will obviously suffer.

 The only other important dependency is HDF5.
 It is possible to compile without HDF5 (ascii output) but the default assumes you have HDF5.